ultra-000/magiclinks/README.md

 npx magiclinks --config <path-to-config-file> --output <path-to-output-directory>
 ```

+when using the `-c` or `--config` option you can place your config file futher down your project tree and not outside of it.
+**IMPORTANT: you should run these commands at your project's root ⚠️**

 ### The configuration file

 The configuration file contains the links mappings and other options that Magiclinks will use to operate.

-**it should be placed at the project root and be named magiclinks.config.js** ⚠️
+**it should be placed at the project root and be named magiclinks.config.js if your not using `-c` or `--config` option ⚠️**

 **Here is a sample configuration file:**
 ```js